InsightSoftwareConsortium/ITK/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: 'FEATURE_REQUEST.md'
+name: Feature Request
-title: 'Feature Request'
-labels: 'type:Enhancement'
+labels: type:Enhancement
-:about: 'Suggest a feature request or idea to improve ITK'
+about: Suggest a feature request or idea to improve ITK
 ---

 [Before submitting an issue, please check that your issue hasn't been already